Friskky1/jet-docs/docs/character/character_edits.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MJYykF2lm6k" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**NOTE:** Make sure you set the value of roubles to a number below a 32-bit signed integer's max value (2.147 billion).
+If you don't, anything involving money will fail to process in-game.
+We usually recommend 999 million.

 *Courtesy of Raven*

 ## Modify your trader standings